Here's Our Rant About Arrival (ARVL)

-Arrival (NASDAQ:ARVL) went down by -8.52% from its latest closing price compared to the recent 1-year high of $37.18.
-The company’s stock price has collected -10.07% of loss in the last five trading sessions.
-Press Release reported on 09/27/21 that Arrival to Present at the BofA European Autos and Future Car Conference on September 30
+Arrival (NASDAQ:ARVL) went up by 6.09% from its latest closing price compared to the recent 1-year high of $37.18.
+The company’s stock price has collected 8.07% of gains in the last five trading sessions.
+Press Release reported on 10/06/21 that Arrival hand-picked by UK Government to showcase at exclusive Global Investment Summit in London

 Is It Worth Investing in Arrival (NASDAQ :ARVL) Right Now?